 nosev_z_hi = 96 * cos(26) = 86

 The angle of approach is less than 26° if nosev_z_hi >= 86

 There is one final twist, however, because we are approaching the slot head on, the z-axis from our perspective points into the screen, so that means the station's nose vector is coming out of the screen towards us, so it has a negative z-coordinate.
 So the station's nose vector in this case is actually in the reverse direction, so we need to reverse the check and set the sign bit, to this.
 Setting bit 7 of 86 gives us 214, so we get this:

-And that's the check we make below to make sure our docking angle is correct.
+And that's the check we make in ISDK to make sure our docking angle is correct.